 Thickness of tablets

 The thickness of the tablet is the only dimensional variable related to the tablet compression process.
 Generally, it is measured with a micrometer.
-The thickness should control within ±5% variation of a standard value and must control for patient acceptance and make the tablet packaging easier.
+The thickness should be within ±5% variation of a standard value and must control for patient acceptance and make the tablet packaging easier.

 Diameter and Shape of Tablets

-The diameter and shape of the tablets should control by the diameter and shape of the die and punches during the compression process.
+The diameter and shape of the tablets should be controlled by the diameter and shape of the die and punches during the compression process.
 USFDA recommends that the diameter of the tablet should be 8 mm or less than 8 mm and should not exceed 22 mm.
 Generally, tablet shapes are round, oval, oblong, caplet, cylindrical, triangular etc. The upper and lower surfaces of tablets may be flat, round, concave, or convex to various degrees.
 The diameter and shape of the tablet influence esophageal transit, administration techniques (i.e., use of fluids, patient position), and irrespective of patient factors.
 21 Core Tablet defects

 USFDA recommends that the diameter of the tablet should be 8 mm or less than 8 mm and should not exceed 22 mm.